carloscoding925/CS-381/as0/README.md

 ## How to Fetch the Raylib Submodule
 The following steps will walk you though how to fetch the `raylib-cpp` submodule. <br />
-- If you haven't already, create a folder for your project: `mkdir myProject` and `cd myProject`
+- First, we will create the directory where we will store our code.
+- We will make our new folder within the `Documents` directory so run the following: `mkdir ~/Documents/as0`
+- Lets navigate to our new folder: `cd ~/Documents/as0`
 - Next, you want to initialize a git repository: `git init`
 - You are now ready to add the raylib submodule!
 Do the following command in the terminal: `git submodule add https://github.com/joshuadahlunr/raylib-cpp.git`
 - Our submodule is not quite ready, we need to initialize its dependecies.
 Run: `git submodule init` and `git submodule update --init --recursive`